parx1050/tripletenVehicles/README.md

 Hello!
 Welcome to my Sprint 4 Project: A Sample Application

-This application can be run with Streamlit on a local server or with Render: {link}
+This application can be run with Streamlit on a local server or with Render: https://tripletenvehicles.onrender.com

 The following details the heirarchy of the project:
 ├── README.md